MarjoleinAardewijn/browser-technologies-1920/README.md

 ![Survey Minor Web Development - Final page - CSS](https://user-images.githubusercontent.com/23479038/78018680-9bfe5080-734e-11ea-8a2a-14f78d4a7fa2.png "Final page")
 </details>

-That look great and a lot quieter now all the questions have an own page!
-And it even has a progress bar, wow!
+That look great and a lot quieter now that all the questions have an own page.
+And there is even a progress bar, awesome!

 <details>
     <summary>Audit Results</summary>